There is a reason why standard Future,

 It's important to remember that cancellation is non-deterministic

 and it's almost impossible to use it in any kind of transactions.
-Whenever we use CancellableFuture
+Whenever we use CancellableFuture we need to remember that execution can be cancelled

 at any step, and we need to make sure that it doesn't lead to inconsistent data.